mehulagg/gitlab/doc/user/project/clusters/deploy_to_cluster.md

 - A namespace.
 - A service account.

-However, sometimes GitLab can not create them.
+However, sometimes GitLab cannot create them.
 In such instances, your job can fail with the message:

 ```plaintext
 This job failed because the necessary resources were not successfully created.